QASymphony/appium-samples/README.md

 - You are using Appium whose version is the same with the version we use in the sample: 1.15.0
 - The sample is developed and tested on MacOS.
 We will not provide support if your test framework run on a platform other than MacOS
 - The sample test project uses python, which is originally cloned from [here](https://github.com/appium/appium).
 You should know Appium can be integrated with a wide varieties of test frameworks which are built on top of different programming languages.
 We are open to learning new things but our knowledge of test frameworks are limited, so we reserve a right to NOT provide support to your test framework, even it is built using Python.
 You're supposed to be the expert on the test framework you use
-- You Mac machine must have Python 3.7.x installed
+- You Mac machine must have [Python 3.7.4+](https://www.python.org/downloads/release/python-374/) installed

 # Pre-requisites #